How to Study Candlestick in Trading

 6 PRINCIPLES FOR CANDLESTICK ANALYSIS IN TRADING

-Principle Number One: The length of any wick, either to the top or bottom of the candle is ALWAYS the first point of focus because it instantly shows, strength, weakness, and indecision, and most important where SMART-MONEY enter
+Principle Number One: The length of any wick, either to the top or bottom of the candle is ALWAYS the first point of focus because it instantly shows, strength, weakness, and indecision, and most important where SMART-MONEY enters

 Principle Number Two: If no wick is created, then this signals strong market sentiment in the direction of the closing price.
 SMART-MONEY active there

-Principle Number Three: A wide-body represents strong market sentiment and a narrow body present week market sentiment Narrow body with the heavy volume either Smart Money observing for continuous of move or Smart Money enter on the opposite direction
+Principle Number Three: A wide body represents strong market sentiment and a narrow body presents weak market sentiment Narrow body with a heavy volume of either Smart Money observing for the continuous move or Smart Money entering in the opposite direction

 Principle Number Four: A candle of the same type will have a completely different meaning depending on where it appears in a price trend.
 Start of trend or middle of the trend or end of the trend or at support or resistance or in the consolidation phase.
 Candlestick should analyze the context of the move.
-You should never try and read the market looking at one day’s action in isolation.
+You should never try and read the market by looking at one day’s action in isolation.
 Always read the market phase-by-phase and then read the latest day’s action into the phase

 Principle Number Five: Volume validates price.
 First, see what CANDLESTICK is telling then validated by volume, is It validating or not with the CANDLESTICK price action

 Principle Number SIX: When a particular timeframe DON’T make sense then move to the next higher time frame for the big picture or lower timeframe for the microstructure of the move

 In the next article, I am going to discuss the Price Action Analysis in detail.
 Here, in this article, I try to give a brief introduction to candlestick and I hope you enjoy this article.